PhillChris/CSC207-project/phase1/README.txt

 Here is a sample events.txt file and its resulting output.txt and dailyReports.txt

+This program can be found in events.txt, and can be executed by running Main.main, which runs the entire program and takes in the events.txt file.

 events.txt:
 INIT | 4 | 2016-02-28
 SUBWAY | Station A | Station B